shorn/zinc/aws-infra/lambda/doc/oauth-oidc.md

 There are many OAuth2 "grant types": https://oauth.net/2/grant-types/

-Usually, folks use the word "client" to refer to the Single Page Application (the thing that runs inside the browser), or Mobile Application (the thing that runs on a phone).
+Often, folks use the word "client" to refer to the Single Page Application (the thing that runs inside the browser), or Mobile Application (the thing that runs on a phone).